MrLoh/KijaniWebdesign/README.md

 The code is only optimized for Webkit Browsers, i.e. Chrome and Safari.
 Since this is not for actual distribution, let's keep it like that for simplicity sake.

 This does not include font files.
-To work properly you need to install the Fonts Bree, Nimrod und Yummo.
+To work properly you need to install the Fonts [Bree](http://www.type-together.com/Bree), [Vollkorn](http://vollkorn-typeface.com/) and [Blanch](http://www.atipus.com/design-identity-blanch-font/).
 Please contact me, if you need the fonts I can't distribute them publicly.

 ## Todos
 - [x] ~~Implement Basic Article Style~~